hexalellogram/mac-apps-compatibility/big-sur.md

 - [x] Amphetamine (App Store)
 - [ ] Zoom - reported broken by MacRumors Forums, my testing confirms this.
 Extremely slow and buggy with many graphical issues in UI.
 Sometimes Zoom seems as if it is unable to access the webcam, an issue that I have also sometimes found with other camera-based applications.
 Logging out and back in appears to fix that particular problem.
 Almost all icons in the app do not appear, with very few exceptions.
 However, the basic functionality (screen sharing and video and audio) all appear to work, as long as the video figures itself out.
 - [x] Java 11 JDK - works but you need to do the link that allows the system Java wrappers to find the JDK (explained at the end of the `brew` install messages when you install the JDK by running `brew install java11`).
-- [ ] Dropbox - reported broken by MacRumors Forums, not tested yet
+- [x] Dropbox - beta version 101.3.422 is working on Big Sur, stable is apparently broken.
+Beta version can be obtained [here](https://www.dropboxforum.com/t5/Dropbox-desktop-client-builds/bd-p/101003016) or with the cask `dropbox-beta`.
-- [ ] MEGASync - not tested yet
+- [x] MEGASync
-- [ ] OneDrive - not tested yet
+- [x] OneDrive (App Store version)

 ## Other Applications